 - Images or quotes printed out from the internet

 - Pages from a book

-Some people don’t mind haphazardly cutting out photos and gluing them to a board.
+Some people don’t mind haphazardly cutting out photos and gluing them to the board.
 Others prefer a tidy and neat board.
 If you’re fine with imperfect cutouts, stick to scissors.
-But if you need perfectly cut out, intricate images, pick up an x-acto blade and a cutting mat for a much more enjoyable experience.
+But if you need perfectly cut-out, intricate images, pick up an x-acto blade and a cutting mat for a much more enjoyable experience.

 To imagine ‘the look’ and unique, potential experience of creating your board, ask yourself a few questions:

 - Do you want your board to feature an affirmation (you might want stencils or letter stickers)?

 - Do you want to add decorative elements so your board would fit in with your decor (maybe decorative tape or stickers)?

 - Is there a certain kind of incense or candle you’d like to burn while you’re creating your board?

 To make sure you have all the supplies on hand to make the creation experience smooth and uniquely yours, it’s time to take your list and buy the things you need.
 Don’t hesitate to check out thrift stores and local sites like Craigslist where you could often find plenty of offers for crafting supplies.